bitshadow/test-playground/README.md

 test-playground
 ==============

-a repo for examples on how to set up mocha
+A repo for examples on how to set up mocha

 ## to get up and running
 Assuming you've got `node`, `gulp`, `phantomjs`, `mocha` and `mocha-phantomjs` installed.